 Examine substrates and conditions in which units will be installed.
 Check for clearance that will be required before, during and after equipment installation.
 Do not proceed with installation until unsatisfactory conditions are corrected.

 Strictly comply with manufacturer's instructions and recommendations and NEMA PB 2.1.
-Coordinate installation with adjacent work to ensure proper sequence of construction, clearances and support.
+Coordinate installation with adjacent work to ensure proper sequence of construction, clearances, and support.

 Install units plumb, level and rigid without distortion to the switchboard cubicle(s).